Best Massage Gun For Sciatica Nerve Pain – Our Recommendations

 Why Trust Our Advice and Some Disclaimer

-However, we don’t write these types of posts from the point of ignorance.
+However, every post we write is backed by our hands-on experience and research.
 We consult our experts (licensed physiotherapists and chiropractors) to ensure we’re giving trustworthy advice.
 This post has been medically reviewed for accuracy.

 Lastly, we don’t market any particular device, but we provide alternatives and explain the differences between devices.
 That way, you can make an educated choice without feeling coerced.

-You have to pay attention to two very important aspects of a massage gun if you want to pick a great device to treat your sciatica – stroke length and stall force.
+From our testing, we’ve realized the importance of two key features in a massage gun for sciatica relief – stroke length and stall force.
 Get these right, and you have the best chance at improving your feeling better, faster.

 Why Stroke Length?